-Join Soni Speight for a Drink & Draw session during the Friday Fringe.
-We’ll be getting together inn the afternoon and doing a few drawing challenges whilst having a drink and a chat.
+Join Jeff Crosby for a Drink & Draw session during the Friday Fringe.
+We’ll be getting together at The Green Man, 53 Southgate St, Winchester SO23 9EH 2pm and doing a few drawing challenges whilst having a drink and a chat.
 Get to meet the other illustrators who are coming to the conference, and have some scribbly fun at the same time.
 Just bring your sketch books and favourite drawing materials.

 Then you are welcome to join the tour of Winchester, to get your bearings, before the Friday Night Crit.
 The Crit is open to all so don’t worry if you don’t have a dummy book or manuscript, Jeff Crosby will be hosting a portfolio crit giving you a chance to get feedback on your work before 1-2-1’s over the weekend.

 Exhibit your portfolio in our illustration exhibition space during the conference weekend and have your best work seen by all of the amazing industry professionals on the hunt for talent.
 What’s more, exhibited portfolios are automatically entered into our annual Best Portfolio competition, which will be judged by our team of industry professionals.